Help

 Troubleshooting

 Make sure you're running the latest version from the App Store.
 If the crash persists, try restarting your device.
-As a last resort, delete and reinstall the app.
-Your data will be preserved in iCloud if sync is enabled.
+As a last resort, delete and reinstall the app only if iCloud sync is enabled and current, since purely local data is removed when the app is deleted.
 Email us if the issue continues.

 Try being more specific with your search terms.
 For example, "chicken breast raw" instead of just "chicken."
 USDA results include many variations (raw, cooked, branded).
 If you can't find an exact match, pick the closest one or create a custom food with the nutrition facts from the packaging.